There's just one development mailing list and one bugtracker for all the repos. See:

 Also, see Project Mage Wiki.

-From Dmitrii Korobeinikov to ~project-mage/news
+From Dmitrii Korobeinikov to ~project-mage/discussions

 From Dmitrii Korobeinikov to ~project-mage/dev